digitor/grunt-wigitor/README.md

 - handlebarsPartials {array of objects}: Objects with details of additional handlebars partials needed for this widget.
 Partials in the widget's root folder will automatically be added, using the naming convention `samplewgt_my-other-file`.
 Objects must have 2 properties `name` {string} and `path` {string}.
 - containerClasses {string}: Classes for the containing element.
 Useful for setting light background `wgtvwr-lightbg` or Bootstrap grid styles.
 Should be a single string, separated by spaces.
 - pageTemplate {string}: Path to your own ejs template.
 Handlebars not yet supported.
+- strictName {boolean}: Whether to apply strict naming convention to widgets - really, whether they must end in `wgt` or not.
+Defaults to `true`.
+- widgetDirName {string}: The name of your widgets directory.
+Defaults to "widgets".

 Releases
+- 0.1.4: Added widgetDirName and bug fix for `dest` arg in `writeDemo` function.
 - 0.1.3: Added 'strictName' option.
 - 0.1.2: Bug fixes around containerClasses after tested in the wild.
 Added options 'containerClasses' & 'pageTemplate'.
 - 0.1.1: Minor changes to README.md.
 Still unstable.